Bohemian Rhapsody review: Indeed a killer Queen biopic

 But the other part of Freddie Mercury is as the lead singer of Queen, as the public saw him most often.
 Legendary guitarist Brian May is wonderfully played by Gwilym Lee under a mop of curls, drummer Roger Taylor is played by Ben Hardy, and Joe Mazzello plays bass guitarist John Deacon.

-The story has obvious parallels to other music biopics, maybe because so many famous musicians lives follow the same path: be a nobody; find love and success; struggle with stardom, sexual adventures, drugs; lose yourself to fame; grow apart from those close to you; the Comeback; and, as is the case here, the tragic ending.
+The story has obvious parallels to other music biopics, maybe because so many famous musicians' lives follow the same path: be a nobody; find love and success; struggle with stardom, sexual adventures, drugs; lose yourself to fame; grow apart from those close to you; and make a comeback.
+Also, as is the case here, there's the tragic ending.

 Mercury died of AIDS-related pneumonia in 1991.
 It was a "where were you when" moment only heightened by the fact that at that time, awareness and understanding of HIV/AIDS was still in its infancy.
 Just the day before his death, the very private performer had shared publicly that he had the disease.

-The sense of Mercury's tragic end creeps up on you from the first frame of the film, a silent close up on his eyes.
-It's not clear what the context is here, but there is enough ambiguity that makes you fear the worse.
-The knowledge of Mercury's death and illness is a like another character in the film whose presence is barely seen but often left me with the feeling that dread that is around the corner.
+The sense of Mercury's tragic end creeps up on you from the first frame of the film, a silent close-up on his eyes.
+It's not clear what the context is here, but there's enough ambiguity that makes you fear the worst.
+The knowledge of Mercury's illness and death is a like another character in the film, whose presence is barely seen but often left me with the feeling that dread is around the corner.

-But as that short silent beginning ends, "Somebody to Love" kicks-in and we glimpse Mercury walking past all cats feasting from fancy bowls to leave his mansion for that famous Live Aid concert.
-Mercury is in his full-on Castro clone look with short slicked hair and large bushy mustache.
+But as that short silent beginning ends, "Somebody to Love" kicks in and we glimpse Mercury walking past all the cats feasting from fancy bowls to leave his mansion for that famous Live Aid concert.
+Mercury is in his full-on Castro clone look with short, slicked hair and large, bushy mustache.

-These two moments are the public and private side of Mercury which is where the film alternates between with satisfaction.
+These two moments are the public and private side of Mercury that the film alternates between with satisfaction.

 Despite languishing in development limbo for years, with various attached stars and directors (and not without controversy), the film that came out of such a messy creative process is phenomenal as one that celebrates the band and its music.
 It doesn't deserve to be overshadowed by offscreen in-fighting, and director Dexter Fletcher deserves praise for his work in the final weeks of filming.

 And as for the wardrobe, throughout the film I heard various audience members/numerous viewers say, "Oh, I want that shirt" or "I need those shoes."
 Malek's costumes as Mercury are necessarily, gloriously over the top.
-The costume design is a master class in rock star costume design.
+It's a master class in rock star costume design.

 Mike Meyers is nearly unrecognizable in his costume as EMI executive Ray Foster.
 His presence in the film is wonderfully cheeky especially since Wayne's World was one of the reasons Bohemian Rhapsody had a resurgence.